John Cornyn: Guns

-LGBT rights
+LGBTQ rights

 While serving on the Texas Supreme Court in the 1990s, Cornyn ruled with the majority to overturn a lower court ruling, State v.
 Morales, that had found Texas's anti-sodomy laws to be unconstitutional.
-During oral arguments, he questioned the merits of the case, asking how gay individuals were harmed by the anti-sodomy laws if those laws were not enforced.
+During oral arguments, he questioned the merits of the case, asking how the anti-sodomy laws harmed gay people if the laws were not enforced.
 According to Yale Law School professor William Eskridge, Cornyn "engineered the Morales majority" that saved the sodomy law.
 When running for the Senate in 2002, Cornyn defended the law.
 In 2003, the U.S. Supreme Court overturned Texas's sodomy law in Lawrence v.
-Texas.
+Texas, ruling that anti-sodomy laws are unconstitutional.

 After Lawrence v.
-Texas, the U.S. Supreme Court decision finding anti-sodomy unconstitutional, Cornyn condemned the "startling display of judicial activism that so threatens our fundamental institutions and our values".
-He said he worried that the Supreme Court would next overturn the Defense of Marriage Act, which prohibited recognition of same-sex marriage at the federal level, and subsequently played a leading role in trying to introduce a constitutional amendment to prohibit same-sex marriage.
-Cornyn argued that recognition of same-sex marriage harmed those who were in heterosexual marriages.
-He claimed that children raised by gay couples are "at higher risk of a host of social ills", such as crime, drug use and dropping out of school, arguing that same-sex would put "more and more children at risk through a radical social experiment".
-Cornyn opposed adoption of children by gay couples.
+Texas, Cornyn condemned the "startling display of judicial activism that so threatens our fundamental institutions and our values".
+He said he worried that the Supreme Court would next overturn the Defense of Marriage Act, which prohibited recognition of same-sex marriage at the federal level, and he played a leading role in trying to introduce a constitutional amendment to prohibit same-sex marriage.
+Cornyn argued that recognition of same-sex marriage harmed people in heterosexual marriages.
+He claimed that children raised by gay couples are "at higher risk of a host of social ills", such as crime, drug use and dropping out of school, and that same-sex marriage would put "more and more children at risk through a radical social experiment".
+Cornyn opposed allowing gay couples to adopt children.

 In 2012, when President Obama announced his support for same-sex marriage, Cornyn criticized Obama and accused him of trying to "divide the country".

 In 2021, when President Joe Biden reversed Trump's ban on transgender troops serving in the military, Cornyn accused Biden of dividing the country.

 In 2022, at the Supreme Court confirmation hearings of Ketanji Brown Jackson, Cornyn expressed his position that state governments ought to have the power to ban same-sex marriage.
 The Supreme Court held in Obergefell v.
 Hodges that the 14th amendment barred states from doing so.